zowe/docs-site/docs/extend/extend-apiml/api-mediation-security.md

 - Import the public certificate of the root CA that has signed the certificate of the service to the APIML truststore.

-- Ensure that your service nhas its own certificate and all intermediate CA certificates (if it was signed by intermediate CA) in its keystore.
+- Ensure that your service has its own certificate.
+If it was signed by intermediate CA all intermediate CA certificates ensure that all certificates are in its keystore.

     **Note:** If the service does not provide intermediate CA certificates to the APIML then the validation fails.
 This can be circumvented by importing the intermediate CA certificates to the API ML truststore.